TheDirector42/jarvis/README.md

 # 🧠 Jarvis – Local Voice-Controlled AI Assistant

-**Jarvis** is a voice-activated, conversational AI assistant powered by a local LLM (Qwen via Ollama).
+**Jarvis** is a voice-activated, conversational AI assistant powered by a local LLM (Llama 3 via Ollama).
 It listens for a wake word, processes spoken commands using a local language model with LangChain, and responds out loud via TTS.
 It supports tool-calling for dynamic functions like checking the current time.

 ---

 ## 🚀 Features

 - 🗣 Voice-activated with wake word **"Jarvis"**
-- 🧠 Local language model (Qwen 3 via Ollama)
+- 🧠 Local language model (Llama 3 via Ollama)
 - 🔧 Tool-calling with LangChain
 - 🔊 Text-to-speech responses via `pyttsx3`
 - 🌍 Example tool: Get the current time in a given city